workofart/ml-by-hand/README.md

   - All the unit tests for the above functionality
   - End-to-end training run by combining all the components on a real dataset

-## Dependencies
+## Environment Setup & Dependencies
-- Numpy
+`./bootstrap.sh` will install all the necessary dependencies.

-- Pytorch (only used for validating gradient calculation correctness in the tests)
+Then you can activate the installed virtual environment by `source .venv/bin/activate`

-- sklearn.datasets (for providing datasets to validate end-to-end training)
+`numpy` is the main dependencies. `pytorch` is only used for validating gradient calculation correctness in the tests, and `sklearn.datasets` is for providing datasets to validate end-to-end training.

 ## Tests
 Comprehensive unit tests and integration tests available in `test/autograd`